Refze/CDI-St/README.md

 pip install "cdi-stools[all]"
 ```

+Support for other beamlines filenames comming in future updates...

 > **Note**: `cdi-st` ships a Qt-based GUI.
 On Linux, you may need system Qt
 > dependencies (`sudo apt install libxcb-cursor0 libxkbcommon-x11-0` on Ubuntu/Debian).
 > On Windows and macOS the wheel includes everything.